civicrm/civicrm-core/ext/riverlea/README.md

  - Thames, named after the river that runs close to Artful Robot HQ, based on their Aah theme.
  You can chose between these subthemes via Display Settings

+ ## Use in Front-End CiviCRM

+**USE AT YOUR OWN RISK.** While RiverLea has been widely tested in the backend of CiviCRM, front-end pages have had minimal testing so far, and given the wide number of themes and scenarios that front-end pages need to integrate with, this will take time.
+For this reason, while RiverLea should work fine applied to the front-end of a new CiviCRM website, for existing sites we would recommend only applying it  on a Dev site, or with extensive testing of your front-end Civi layouts.
+Overwriting CSS variables for the front is straightforward (they can be nested within `.crm-container.crm-public` and there's a number of front-end specific variables, prefixed `--crm-f-`), but **testing is essential**.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## [Changelog](CHANGELOG.md)